 You need to publish directly.
 But it has an absolutely awful and confusing publishing dashboard and an even worse sales reporting system.

 You might get lucky, but I have never gained a lot of sales.
 But sales do sometimes trickle through.

 There are many ebook retailers including Tolino, Scribd, 24Symbols and Playster to name a few.
 There are also some speciality retailers like All Romance Books and Omnilit.

 While much smaller in market share, you might be lucky and find some sales traction.

 The last sales avenue is libraries.
-The best way to get your ebooks into libraries is to use an aggregator that supplies OverDrive, which specialises in library ebook distribution.
+You can get your ebooks into libraries if you use an aggregator that supplies OverDrive, which specialises in library ebook distribution.